 Number of Cash Transfers - represents the total number of reload transactions that we conducted through our retail distributors in a specified period.
-We processed 38.88 million, 50.13 million, and 49.52 million reload transactions for the years ended December 31, 2015, 2014, and 2013, respectively.
+We processed 37.79 million, 38.88 million, and 50.13 million reload transactions for the years ended December 31, 2016, 2015, and 2014, respectively.
 We review this metric as a measure of the size and scale of our retail cash reload network, as an indicator of customer engagement and usage of our products and services, and to analyze cash transfer revenue, which is a key component of our financial performance.
+As explained above, we believe the decline in the number of cash transfers from the year ended December 31, 2015 was primarily due to the suspension of our legacy MoneyPak PIN product in the first quarter of 2015.

 Number of Tax Refunds Processed - represents the total number of tax refunds processed in a specified period.
-We processed 10.68 million tax refund transactions for the year ended December 31, 2015.
-We had no tax refund transactions processed for the years ended December 31, 2014 and 2013 since we did not acquire TPG until the fourth quarter of 2014.
+We processed 10.52 million and 10.68 million tax refund transactions for the years ended December 31, 2016 and 2015, respectively.
+We had no tax refund transactions processed for the year ended December 31, 2014 since we did not acquire TPG until the fourth quarter of 2014.
 We review this metric as a measure of the size and scale of our tax refund processing platform and as an indicator of customer engagement and usage of our products and services.

 Number of Active Cards - represents the total number of GPR cards and checking accounts in our portfolio that had a purchase, reload or ATM withdrawal transaction during the previous 90-day period.
-We had 4.50 million, 4.72 million, and 4.49 million active cards outstanding as of December 31, 2015, 2014, and 2013, respectively.
+We had 4.13 million, 4.50 million, and 4.72 million active cards outstanding as of December 31, 2016, 2015, and 2014, respectively.
 We review this metric as a measure of the overall size and scale of our GPR card portfolio and an indicator of customer engagement and usage of our products and services.

 Gross Dollar Volume - represents the total dollar volume of funds processed and settled by our consolidated enterprise, excluding tax refunds processed.
-Our gross dollar volume was \$22.0 billion, \$19.8 billion, and \$18.7 billion for the years ended December 31, 2015, 2014, and 2013, respectively.
+Our gross dollar volume was \$23.0 billion, \$22.0 billion, and \$19.8 billion for the years ended December 31, 2016, 2015, and 2014, respectively.
 We review this metric as a measure of the size and scale of our processing infrastructure and as an indicator of customer engagement and usage of our products and services.

 Purchase Volume - represents the total dollar volume of purchase transactions made by customers using our GPR, checking account and gift card products.
 This metric excludes the dollar volume of ATM withdrawals.
-Our purchase volume was \$16.1 billion, \$14.2 billion, and \$13.4 billion for the years ended December 31, 2015, 2014, and 2013, respectively.
+Our purchase volume was \$16.3 billion, \$16.1 billion, and \$14.2 billion for the years ended December 31, 2016, 2015, and 2014, respectively.
 We use this metric to analyze interchange revenue, which is a key component of our financial performance.